zdszero/nvim-hugo/README.md

                   make sure vim-fzf plugin is installed before using this command.
 :HugoServer<cr>   start server in your hugo directory :HugoServer!<cr>  stop hugo server
-:HugoBuild<cr>    execute build script to build your path
+:HugoBuild<cr>    execute build script to build your site
 ```

 ## Options